Resonant or asymmetric: The status of sub-GeV dark matter: Results

 We also point out that the lower bound on $\kappa$ relaxes slightly for $m_\text{DM} \approx 400 \, \mathrm{MeV}$ and $m_\text{DM} \approx 500 \, \mathrm{MeV}$, leading to noticeable features in the bottom-left panel.
 The reason is that the centre-of-mass energy of the annihilation process then becomes close to the masses of hadronic bound states (the $\omega$ meson and the $\phi$ meson, respectively), such that the annihilation cross section into hadrons receives a resonant enhancement.

 It is furthermore instructive to plot various observables as a function of the DM mass, as shown in figure~\ref{fig:observables_partDM_sym}.
 We can see that in the bulk of the parameter space the DM relic abundance is well below the observed value, such that indirect detection signals (which scale proportional to $f_\text{DM}^2$ for symmetric DM) and direct detection signals (which scale proportional to $f_\text{DM}$) can be strongly suppressed.
 Nevertheless, the observed DM relic abundance can be saturated across the entire DM mass range.
 Both direct and indirect detection experiments place relevant constraints on the parameter space, which can however be evaded by many orders of magnitude when considering sub-dominant dark matter components.
 However, it turns out that the predicted DM-electron scattering cross section is below current exclusion limits in the entire allowed parameter space.
+We have also checked explicitly that the visible branching ratio of the dark photon into Standard Model particles is sufficiently small to satisfy all experimental constraints.

 Let us now turn to the case where we require DM to saturate the observed DM relic density.
 The results of this scan are shown in figure~\ref{fig:results_allDM_sym}.
 For comparison, we indicate the allowed parameter regions from the previous scan (allowing a sub-dominant DM component) with grey lines.
 The main difference compared to the previous scan is that {there is now a lower bound on the resonance parameter $\epsilon_R \gtrsim 10^{-2}$ in order to evade indirect detection constraints (see figure~\ref{fig:epsR}).
 Moreover,} $g_\text{DM}$ is now constrained to much smaller values in order to avoid very large annihilation cross sections, which would lead to an underabundant DM component with $\Omega_\text{DM} h^2 < 0.12$.
 For the same reason also the largest values of $\kappa$ are disfavoured.
 However, in the remaining parameter regions it is possible to satisfy all experimental constraints simultaneously, such that the likelihood of the best-fit point remains largely unchanged relative to the previous case.
 Correspondingly, the difference in log-likelihood is found to be insignificant: $-2 \Delta \log \mathcal{L} = -0.9$.